The purpose of the Licensing Division is to ensure that contractors are properly licensed and registered for specific trades.

 3. A certificate of insurance for General Liability and Worker’s Comp

 Documents can be submitted in person, by mail, or by email to Contractor Licensing.
 Please be sure all documents are submitted together with payment.
-If you choose to come into the office, we encourage you to make an appointment using our online booking calendar.

 What Happens if You Don't Renew:

 It is important for you to know that if you are not going to renew your competency card, you should strongly consider placing the card in an inactive status.
 The cost for an inactive status is $100 per two-year term.
 You may hold the inactivate status for three consecutive renewal periods for a total of six years.
 You will need to make your license active at the end of the six years.

 If you do not renew or inactivate your Santa Rosa County competency card, you run the risk of having to retest for both your trade and Business and Law.
 Retesting is much more expensive than inactivation.
 The Florida Department of Business and Professional Regulation will issue your Registered Contractor’s License only if you carry a current competency card from your local jurisdiction.
 Failing to have a current competency card may jeopardize your “active” status with the State of Florida.
 As a reminder, the State will still require that you maintain your CEU's during any inactive period.

 State Certified Contractors

 State Certified Contractors are not issued a Competency Card but are required to register their license in Santa Rosa County to contract work.